Sport in Ecuador

 Sports in Ecuador influence the culture and its people.
-Football is the most popular sport, followed by volleyball, basketball, cycling and tennis.
+Football is the most popular sport, followed by Ecua-volley, basketball, tennis and cycling.

 Since 2005, Ecuador has been greatly involved in sports and hosted the Guayaquil Marathon in Ecuador's largest city.

 Football

 Estadio Casa Blanca, the largest stadium in Quito, and home of LDU Quito.

 Football is the most popular sport in Ecuador.
 Its best known professional teams include Barcelona and Emelec from Guayaquil, LDU Quito, Deportivo Quito, El Nacional and Aucas from Quito, Deportivo Cuenca from Cuenca, Macará and Técnico Universitario from Ambato, Olmedo from Riobamba, LDU Portoviejo from Portoviejo, and Delfín Sporting Club from Manta.

 The national team's matches are the most watched sporting events in the country.
 In June 2007, FIFA adopted a resolution, prohibiting international football games at or higher than 2,500m above sea level.
 Ecuador, Bolivia and other South American countries issued a joint letter of protest against this ruling.
 Ecuador qualified for the finals tournaments of the 2002, 2006, and 2014 editions of the FIFA World Cup.

 Ecuador finished ahead of Poland and Costa Rica to come second to Germany in Group A in the 2006 FIFA World Cup, eventually falling to England in the Round of 16.
 Ecuador failed to advance past the group stage in 2002 and 2014, leaving the tournament in fourth and third place in their group, respectively.